 July Intensive, 8cp

 This subject will immerse you in the environments and ecosystems that enable entrepreneurship.
-This 3-week intensive is design to expand your network and knowledge of the entrepreneurial ecosystem that you are part of and can activate in support of your new venture.
-Through this intensive, you will interact with key stakeholders to study the ecosystem, and its history, and visualise its current state as a ‘map’.
+This 3-week intensive is designed to expand your network and knowledge of the entrepreneurial ecosystem that you are part of and can activate in support of your new venture.
+Through this intensive, you will interact with key stakeholders to study the ecosystem and its history, and visualise its current state as a ‘map’.
 By the end of this subject, you will develop a capacity to be a 'guide' in the ecosystem and to instigate change in support of your new venture.

 Evaluating Portfolios of Innovative Opportunities (94658)